Random matrices: Law of the determinant: Appendix: Simplifying the model: Deducing Theorem from Theorem Appendix: Simplifying the model: Deducing Theorem 1.1 from Theorem 2.1

-\begin{remark} The above bound is extremally weak.
-By modifying the proof in \cite{TVdet}, one can actually prove Tao-Vu lower bound \eqref{TVlow} for random matrices satisfying {\bf C0}.
-Also, sharper bounds on the least singular value are obtained in \cite{TVsmooth, RV}.
-However, for the arguments in this section, we only need the bound on Lemma \ref{lemma:lower}. \end{remark}
+\begin{remark} The above bound is extremely weak.
+By modifying the proof in~\cite {TVdet}, one can actually prove the Tao--Vu lower bound \eqref{TVlow} for random matrices satisfying \textup{C0}.
+Also, sharper bounds on the least singular value are obtained in \cite {TVsmooth,RV}.
+However, for the arguments in this section, we only need the bound on Lemma~\ref{lemmalower}. \end{remark}

-Let us start with the assumption $|a_{ij}| \le \log^{\beta} n$.
+Let us start with the assumption $|a_{ij}| \le\log^{\beta} n$.
 We can achieve this assumption using the standard truncation method (see \cite{BS} or \cite{TVlocal}).
 In what follows, we sketch the idea.

-Notice that by condition {\bf C0}, we have, with probability at least $1 -\exp( -\log ^{10} n)$, that all entries of $A_n$ have absolute value at most $\log^{\beta} n$, for some constant $\beta >0 $ which may depend on the constants in {\bf C0}.
+Notice that by condition \textup{C0}, we have, with probability at least $1 -\exp\times ( -\log^{10} n)$, that all entries of $A_n$ have absolute value at most $\log^{\beta} n$, for some constant $\beta>0 $ which may depend on the constants in \textup{C0}.

-We replace the variable $a_{ij}$ by the variable $a_{ij}' := a_{ij} \I _{|a_{ij}| \le \log^{\beta} n }$, for all $1 \le i, j \le n$ and let $A_n'$ be the random matrix formed by $a_{ij}'$.
-Since with probability at least $1-\exp(-\log^{10} n)$, $A_n =A_n'$, it is easy to show that if $A_n'$ satisfies the claim of Theorem \ref{theorem:main} then so does $A_n$.
+We replace the variable $a_{ij}$ by the variable $a_{ij}' := a_{ij} \I_{|a_{ij}| \le\log^{\beta} n }$, for all $1 \le i, j \le n$ and let $A_n'$ be the random matrix formed by $a_{ij}'$.
+Since with probability at least $1-\exp(-\log^{10} n)$, $A_n =A_n'$, it is easy to show that if $A_n'$ satisfies the claim of Theorem \ref{theoremmain}, then so does $A_n$.

-While the entries of $A_n'$ are bounded by $\log^{\beta}n$, there is still one problem we need to address, namely that the new variables $a_{ij}'$ do not have mean 0 and variance one.
+While the entries of $A_n'$ are bounded by $\log^{\beta}n$, there is still one problem we need to address, namely, that the new variables $a_{ij}'$ do not have mean 0 and variance one.
 We can achieve this by a simple normalization trick.
-First observe that by property {\bf C0}, taking $\beta$ sufficiently large, it is easy to show that $\mu_{ij} = \E a_{ij}'$ has absolute value at most $n^{-\omega (1)}$ and $| 1- \sigma_{ij}| \le n^{-\omega (1)}$, where $\sigma_{ij} $ is the standard deviation of $a'_{ij}$.
+First observe that by property \textup{C0}, taking $\beta$ sufficiently large, it is easy to show that $\mu_{ij} = \E a_{ij}'$ has absolute value at most $n^{-\omega(1)}$ and $| 1- \sigma_{ij}| \le n^{-\omega(1)}$, where $\sigma_{ij} $ is the standard deviation of $a'_{ij}$.
 Now define

 and